clingen-data-model/allele/source/allele/implementation/value_set_list/ancillary_transcript_region_type.md

 * This attribute allows for a couple of possibilities.
 1. First to allow additional detail in describing the location of the feature related to the variant.
-2. Second, it allows the uses of terms that may better describe the feature of interest, not offered in the primary list.
+2. Second, it allows the uses of terms that may better describe the feature of intrest, not offered in the primary list.

 ###_The first case:_